MalikIngham/FoodTrucks/README.md

 And Lastly I used HTML, Bootstrap, and CSS to clean up the front end to make it more appealing on the eyes not only for desktop users but also mobile users.

+On the main view `/`.
+You are able to see the table, filter by column and add new trucks to the record.
+To add a new truck click on the "Add New Food Truck" button, upon clicking that button you will be greated with a popup modal.
+You are welcome to fill out any field you like as none are required for submission.

+There are two ways to sort by `block` and `locationid`.
+  The first way is by using the table itself.
+  The other is by using the `/location/` and `/block/` endpoints. i.e `/location/123456` or `/block/9301`
+This returns a dictionary a JSON object to the user.

 ## Trade-offs
 Originally I planned on using just pandas dataframe class to sort and display data to the users.
 But after coding a few lines I realized roughly 10+ conditionals where needed and the code would be messy/hard to follow.

-Had I had more time to spend on the project I would've loved to include a map view of some sort using Bing Maps, OpenStreetMap, etc. Maps are a more effecient and friendly way of displaying information to the users without overwhelming them with blocks of text.
+Had I had more time to spend on the project I would've loved to include a map view of some sort using Bing Maps, OpenStreetMap, etc. As Maps are a more effecient and friendly way of displaying information to the users without overwhelming them with blocks of text.